 Your newborn was a handful.
 At three months, you’re still exhausted.
-By six months, you still haven't cracked it AND you've got squashed banana in your hair.
-Yep, you’ve hit the six month slump
+By six months, you still haven't cracked it AND you've got smushed banana in your hair.
+Yep, you’ve hit the six-month slump

 When my son Tyler was first born, I amazed myself by getting through the demands of looking after a new baby without having a major meltdown.
 Adrenaline and hormones somehow kept me buoyant and I managed to stay zen through the hard times of little sleep and cluelessness.

 But, at around six months, I suddenly felt overwhelmed.
 It was the exhaustion and stress – and yes, the enormity of the fact I was actually a mum – catching up with me, and I began to feel frazzled.
 During the day, I was trying to get my head around weaning, while at night, Tyler was teething and the regular wake-ups felt worse than ever.

 Sharing my mini-meltdown with my mum friends, I imagined they’d all be shocked.
 After all, our babies were smiling and reaching for toys now – this was the fun bit.
 But, to my surprise, most of them were going through a similar thing.
 Far from finding our groove, it seemed some of us had hit a new and unexpected low.